rogersteffen/propensity_to_buy/README.md

 ## My Motivation

 I've implemented and deployed many flavors of propensity models for dozens of retail companies.
 I wanted to further explore some of my more esoteric (or maybe questionable) ideas.

+Additionally I needed a way to demonstrate my prior work, to prospective employers, for more technically focused roles.
+As I do not have access to my prior work, I'm in part re-creating a small portion, without aid of an existing framework, so I'm evolving that as well.

+Besides propensity to buy, I plan a similar series for:
+* Customer segmentation via unsupervised learning
+* Personal product recommendations

 Feature engineering:
 * Personal seasonality - that is, some buyers will routinely purchase the same time each year ... events, season, birthdays, holidays